tgeles/docs/_sources/events/OS_summit_Apr_2016.txt

   - cloud roles

 - integrate personas into your discussions
-- participate in activies to document, validate, and update personas
+- participate in activities to document, validate, and update personas
 - these different roles tend to emerge as a company gets bigger.
 Scale of an organization impacts the diversity of roles.